dewhurstwill/patchmon.net/docker/README.md

 - `x.y.z`: Full version tags (e.g. `1.2.3`) - Use this for exact version pinning.
 - `x.y`: Minor version tags (e.g. `1.2`) - Use this to get the latest patch release in a minor version series.
 - `x`: Major version tags (e.g. `1`) - Use this to get the latest minor and patch release in a major version series.
+- `edge`: The latest development build with the most recent features and fixes.
+This tag may often be unstable and is intended only for testing and development purposes.

 These tags are available for both backend and frontend images as they are versioned together.